-Any official of this City shall be subject to removal in such manner as is now or may hereafter be provided by the general laws of Ohio, or by this Charter.
+Any ~~elected officer~~official of this City shall be subject to removal in such manner as is now or may hereafter be provided by the general laws of Ohio, or by this Charter. ~~The elected officers of the City are the Mayor, Council members and the Judge of the Cleveland Heights Municipal Court.~~

-In addition, Council may remove any elected official of the City for failing or ceasing to possess any qualification established by this Charter for that office or who has violated the general laws of the State of Ohio governing the ethical conduct of public officials and employees.
-However, that expulsion may take place only upon Council acting by affirmative vote of at least five (5) of its members, and only after the accused official has been given an opportunity to be heard.
-At least ten (10) days before the hearing, the accused official shall be given both written notice of the time and place of the hearing and a written statement of the charges advanced as the basis for the expulsion.
+In addition, Council may remove any elected ~~officer~~official of the City for failing or ceasing to possess any ~~other~~ qualification established by this Charter for that office or ~~for conviction of an illegal act that is listed in Section 10.3(d) while in office~~who has violated the general laws of the State of Ohio governing the ethical conduct of public officials and employees.
+However, that expulsion may take place only upon Council acting by affirmative vote of at least five (5) of its members, and only after the accused ~~officer~~official has been given an opportunity to be heard.
+At least ten (10) days before the hearing, the accused ~~officer must~~official shall be given both written notice of the time and place of the hearing and a written statement of the charges advanced as the basis for the expulsion.